-Recently a reader who is setting up her first home sent me an email to ask for my recommendations of cleaning tools everyone should own.
+Recently a reader, who is setting up her first home, asked for my recommendations of cleaning tools everyone should own.
 It’s an excellent question because having the essential cleaning tools makes staying on top of messes so much easier.

 A set of microfiber cloths in different colors tops my list for a good reason.
-A damp microfiber cloth is one of the best ways to reduce household dust.
 Unlike feather dusters or those disposable things, a wet microfiber cloth holds onto dust.
 As long as you rinse it often while cleaning, you aren’t just moving dirt around from one spot to the next.

 They’re also brilliant at cleaning counters or appliances, polishing tile or glass, even getting pet hair off clothing.
 Use one color for bathrooms, another for the kitchen, and the third for everywhere else in the house.

-Regularly dusting ceilings and walls can dramatically improve indoor allergies but it’s a pain to do unless you’re very tall or like hauling a step-stool around.
-An extension dusting kit makes short work of such tasks, along with cleaning chandeliers, light fixtures, even the tops of kitchen cupboards.
+Regularly dusting ceilings and walls dramatically improves indoor allergies but it’s a hassle unless you’re very tall or like hauling a step-stool around.
+An extension dusting kit makes it easy, plus you can use it to clean chandeliers, light fixtures, and the tops of kitchen cupboards.

 Shake it outdoors or rinse it in the sink, and you know the dust is out of your house.